ReactTraining/react-router-5-course/README.md

 - `ui` is where I like to put re-usable "leaf-types" of components
 - `utils` is a catch all for React components that are more utilitarian in nature (and less UI in nature) and other general utils.

-Any other folder in `/src` is a section of the site, like `/auth` and `/projects` which coorespond to `localhost:8000/auth` etc. I guess I could organize those into a `/pages` folder, but who likes deep nesting anyways?
+Any other folders in `/src` is a section of the site, like `/auth` and `/projects` which coorespond to `localhost:8000/auth` etc. I guess I could organize those into a `/pages` folder, but who likes deep nesting anyways?